saabgeek04/SystemsSAC/journal/ROVER.md

 I will be laser cutting the navigation plate out of acrylic, which will mean I can be very precise in the nav mount design.

 I plan to construct two versions, one for prototyping, and one as the final design.
 This will allow me to figure out exactly which electronics and computers I need without worrying about space on the rover, before constructing the most efficient plate, saving weight and space

+## Navigation Computers

+As I previously mentioned when talking about Ardupilot, I needed a couple of peices of hardware to make my car into a rover

+- Ardupilot control module
+- GPS module
+- Telemetry/control TX/RX system
+- Sonar/IR for obstical avoidance (maybe)

+### Ardupilot Control Module

+The control module is the bit that makes everything happen.
+It plugs into the speed controller and steering servo to drive the rover, as well as recieving GPS signal from the GPS module.
+It also allows for manual control of the rover if needed from the regular remote control, buzzer connections to be added (for locating a lost rover) and for a emergency safety switch to be connected.

+The ideal system, if avalible, would be the [Pixhawk 4](https://holybro.com/products/pixhawk-4?variant=41527199498429), which is unfortunately out of stock and very expensive.
+Its also a bit overkill for what I need, since I am using a rover and not a drone/aeroplane with complex shennanigans going on.